 Austin Bradford Hill and his co-investigator, Richard Doll, were able to argue with compelling data from the British Doctors’ Study that smoking cigarettes does indeed cause lung cancer, when combining these data with several other data (molecular, cellular) and using a set of criteria.

 Since then, these criteria have been used as a sort of checklist in several papers and by several authors to argue causality when randomized trials weren’t possible.
-For example, Science-Based Medicine (a blog that I am mostly a fan of) often refers to these criteria and recently discussed its usage in a book about hormonal therapy.
+For example, Science-Based Medicine (a blog that I am sometimes a fan of) often refers to these criteria and recently discussed its usage in a book about hormonal therapy.

 In this post, drawing heavily from Rothman, Greenland & Lash, 2008 (from here on, RGL), I want to discuss these viewpoints, and why many of them don’t often hold up.